cloudant/java-cloudant/README.md

 ~~~

 ### com.cloudant.client.api.Database.update(object,writeQuorum)
 Updates an object in the database, the object must have the correct `_id` and `_rev` values.
-The second argument is number of quorum.
+The second argument is the write quorum for the update.

 ~~~ java
 db.save(new Animal("human"), 2);